-The company president quips that "It's like drinking from a fire hose, but I thoroughly enjoyed it."
+The company president quipped that "It's like drinking from a fire hose, but I thoroughly enjoyed it."

 The company probably has about 100 shopping centers in the Southeast and Midwest, Fletcher Bright says, and it has likely constructed that many, or more, Walmarts over the years.
 But Bright says projects sometimes slow down for companies as it as with Walmart store construction.

-"When commercial is booming, you hit the cash register bigger, but it's not always booming," he says.
+"When commercial is booming, you hit the cash register bigger, but it's not always booming," he said.
 "You have to have something else to go to."

 The residential "stepchild"

-"It tended to be the stepchild along the way sometimes," Bright says, though residential sales are "doing well" today.
+"It tended to be the stepchild along the way sometimes," Bright said, though residential sales are "doing well" today.

-"It has never been at full potential, but it's getting there," the businessman says.
+"It has never been at full potential, but it's getting there," the businessman said.

 For example, he says, if he had a condominium on the market on the North Shore, he'd ask for just three days to sell it.

-"Chattanooga is booming," Bright says.
+"Chattanooga is booming," Bright said.
 "It's just things have come together."

 A number of years ago, Chattanooga wasn't doing much, the business owner says, and it appeared it wasn't going anywhere.
-"It was a lazy town — not so today," he says.
+"It was a lazy town — not so today," he said.

 At the same time, Bright says, if a tenant wants the company to go to Texas or other places for a project, it will go.

-"Usually out-of-town work is driven by a tenant who wants us to build something," he says.
+"Usually out-of-town work is driven by a tenant who wants us to build something," he said.

 Today, Bright says that he's "a little bit bullish."